Explore our villages

 For independent living units and serviced apartments, the Management Fee is capped at 30% of the original Capital Sum of your unit, with the 30% being accrued monthly at 10% per year for the first three years of occupancy.
 It is payable on the termination of your ORA, by way of deduction from the original price (i.e. the Capital Sum) of your unit.

-Fixed Village Fee for life
+Village Fee

 When you live in a village you pay a Village Fee.
 This is a consolidated fee that captures costs such as council rates, water rates, building insurance, the upkeep of community facilities, gardening services, salaries and wages of the staff and village operations.
+This may vary slightly from village to village, so it's best to check which services are included within the fee and which ones you'll need to organise yourself.

 Your own costs